DataBiosphere/toil/docs/wdl/running.rst

 You can run the workflow with ``toil-wdl-runner``::

-    toil-wdl-runner myWorkflow.wdl --inputs myWorkflow_inputs.json
+    toil-wdl-runner myWorkflow.wdl --input myWorkflow_inputs.json

+(We're here running Toil with ``--input``, but it can also accept the Cromwell-style ``--inputs``.)

 This will default to executing on the current machine, with a job store in an automatically determined temporary location, but you can add a few Toil options to use other Toil-supported batch systems, such as Kubernetes::

-    toil-wdl-runner --jobStore aws:us-west-2:wdl-job-store --batchSystem kubernetes myWorkflow.wdl --inputs myWorkflow_inputs.json
+    toil-wdl-runner --jobStore aws:us-west-2:wdl-job-store --batchSystem kubernetes myWorkflow.wdl --input myWorkflow_inputs.json

-For Toil, the ``--inputs`` is optional, and inputs can be passed as a positional argument::
+For Toil, the ``--input`` is optional, and inputs can be passed as a positional argument::

     toil-wdl-runner myWorkflow.wdl myWorkflow_inputs.json